MONTHLY WILDLIFE WORKDAYS

 What do we do on a Wildlife Workday?

 A team of hardy volunteers work one Saturday each month for 3 to 4 hours to tend the trails, chop cedar, whack weeds, and build brush piles.
 One of our ongoing activityies is clearing plant and tree grouth from under the hardwood trees and using the cuttings to build "qualified" brush piles.
-It is important to keep the trails open since we need them to get to work areas, and many members like to hike the land.
-The land is inspected annually by the Hays Central Apprasial District to determine our compliance with the exemption requirements, and to give guidance for any areas that need more work.
+It is important to keep the trails open since we need them to get to work areas, and many members like to hike on the trails.

-Our chosen species is to care for are BIRDS!
-The 11 bird boxes are monitored during nesting season, February to July, and documented with pictures and reports.
+Our chosen species is to care for is BIRDS!
+The 10 bird nest boxes are monitored during nesting season, February to July, and documented with pictures and reports.
 At the end of the nesting season the bird boxes are cleaned and repaired as needed.
 Supplemental feeding and watering is provided on a weekly basis.
-We enjoy feeding and watching the deer and we have a butterfly garden.

 For participating in a wildlife workday wear protective clothing and footwear for the outdoors, hats, bug spray and sunsreen.
 If you have any of these tools please bring them: hoe, rake, pruning shears, loppers, and chainsaw.